 Simple English definitions for legal terms

-Read a random definition: face of policy
+Read a random definition: notice of tax lien

 A special employer is someone who borrows an employee for a short time and is in charge of their work during that time.
 This is different from a general employer who may transfer an employee to another employer for a limited period.
 A special employer has temporary responsibility and control over the borrowed employee's work.